no-nonsense-dev/use-form/README.md

 ### Options

-The useForm hook accepts a number of options to customize its behavior:
+`useForm` accepts a limited number of options to customize its behavior:

 - `onSubmit` - Callback function to be called when form is submitted.
 - `defaultValues` - Object of field names and their corresponding default values.